ABB Logo

 Rating: 4.0/5

-Justification: ABB is a stable, well-run company with strong technical focus, good benefits, and solid job security.
-The culture values collaboration and engineering excellence, and there are meaningful learning opportunities.
-Downsides include sometimes slow decision-making and steady promotion timelines.
-For people seeking a dependable employer with a professional environment and opportunities to grow with patience, ABB scores highly.
-For those wanting rapid startup-style change, it may feel conservative.
+ABB is a stable, well-run company with strong technical focus, good benefits, and genuine job security.
+The culture values collaboration and engineering excellence, and there are real opportunities to learn and grow.
+The downsides are real too: decision-making can be slow, and promotions move on the company's timeline, not yours.
+For people who want a dependable employer with a professional environment and room to develop over time, ABB scores well.
+For those who need startup-style pace and risk appetite, it will feel conservative.

 Detailed Employee Ratings